-Mainly used for wheelchairs, these headrests are versatile and can attach to a solid back of any chair or use your imagination for a custom head and neck support.
-The wheelchair headrests offer basic neck support to complete head control for conditions like ALS and other condition with head drop syndrome.
+These headrests are versatile and can attach to a solid or cloth back wheelchair for superior head and neck support.
+The wheelchair headrests offer basic neck support to complete head control for conditions like ALS and other condition affecting head posture like head drop syndrome.

 Wheelchair headrests are sold separately from the hardware to attach the headrest to the wheelchair or in combination with hardware.
 We do not trial any wheelchair equipment.
 If you need a trial, please contact us.